-The school staff consists of over 108 teaching staff including the Principal, 3 Deputy Principals, 22 Head Teachers, 2 Librarians, Learning and Support Teachers, Careers Advisor, Classroom Teachers, 3 Instructional Leaders, 2 Literacy Advisors, a Numeracy Leader and Tutor, Teachers' Aides and School Administration Support Staff.
+The school staff consists of over 118 teaching staff including the Principal, 4 Deputy Principals, 20 Head Teachers, 2 Librarians, Learning and Support Teachers, Careers Advisor, Classroom Teachers, 3 Instructional Leaders, Teachers' Aides and School Administration Support Staff.
 The staff are divided into faculties corresponding to the Key Learning Areas.
 Two school counsellors, along with a chaplain and Student Support Officer, join a dynamic wellbeing team, which also includes Year Advisors for each student cohort.
 In addition, there is a Specialised Learning Hub to assist students with their learning and support needs.